Mitsubishi Dignity: First generation (S43A; 1999)

 The Dignity/Proudia range was designed by Mitsubishi Motors and co-manufactured with Hyundai of South Korea, who marketed their own version as the Hyundai Equus (from 1999 to 2009).
-The Dignity was introduced as a competitor to the Nissan President, the Toyota Celsior, and the Toyota Century as the top level flagship, however Mitsubishi chose to use a transversely installed engine with front-wheel drive.
-A Dignity is used by Fumihito, Prince Akishino, the second son of Emperor Emeritus Akihito.
+The Dignity was introduced as a competitor to the Nissan President, the Toyota Celsior, and the Toyota Century as the company's top level flagship, however Mitsubishi chose to use a transversely installed engine with front-wheel drive.
+A first-generation Dignity is used by Fumihito, Prince Akishino, the second son of Emperor Emeritus Akihito.

 The first-generation Dignity was powered by Mitsubishi's 8A80 4,498 cc, 90-degree, aluminum-block GDi V8 engine producing 206 kW at 5,000 rpm and 412 Nm of torque at 4,000 rpm, and featured an extension of the Proudia's exterior dimensions in order to liberate more interior space for the rear occupants; the roofline was raised by 10 mm and the wheelbase was extended by 250 mm.
 It used MacPherson struts for the front suspension and a multi-link suspension for the rear wheels.
 The car was equipped with several features like Driver Support System (CCD cameras to monitor adjacent lanes and behind the car for lane departure warning system and blind spot monitor, and a lidar activated adaptive cruise control), self-levelling multi-link air suspension with electronic damping control.

 The Dignity and Proudia's combined volumes fell far shy of Mitsubishi's forecasted 300 sales per month, and they were available for only fifteen months from their introduction on February 20, 2000, before Mitsubishi's financial difficulties forced the company to discontinue both models in an effort to streamline its range and reduce costs.
 However, the Equus proved more commercially successful and would remain in production until replaced in 2008.